 Click the Pivot Table button then select the Row, Column and Data Fields you wish to pivot on.

-then adding additional plots for each of the stacked groups
+then adding additional plots for each of the stacked groups or choosing the ALL COLUMNS option in the first plot

 After saving your Data Mining query you can finally add it to a Custom Dashboard by dragging your query into one of the panels on the custom dashboard editor.
 Then you can choose whether the query will be displayed as a table or chart by selecting the appropriate option.